dribnet/purvs/README.md

-The idea of the clock was inspired by some smart watch interface design.
-So I want to keep the design simple and functional.
+My idea was inspired the smartwatch watch face such as apple watch, Samsung Gear.
+So I aim to design a clock which is functional and practical.
+It would be simple and clean in order to demonstrate a user-friendly interface.